-(1) The Faculty of Science forms an examination board for each of the study programs set out in § 1(1) for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
+(1) The Faculty of Science forms an examination board for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
 The head of the board of examiners, his/her deputy on the board, the board members and their deputies are each appointed by the Faculty.
-The board of examiners is composed of Faculty members as follows:
+The board of examiners is composed as follows: